 3.2 Empirical specification

-Based on the above results, we provide a decomposition of the transport costs trends between the trade composition effects and the "pure" transport costs time trends, that explicitly takes into account the varying share of additive costs over time, country partner and product.
+Based on the above results, we provide a decomposition of the transport costs trends between the trade composition effects and the "pure" transport costs time trends, which explicitly takes into account the varying share of additive costs over time, country partner and product.
 An important contribution of the paper is to show the crucial role of this (empirically relevant) assumption, as it notably modifies the conclusions relative to the role of trade composition effects.
-We start with the presentation our estimation strategy before turning to the results.
+We start with the presentation of our estimation strategy, before turning to the results.

 3.2.1 Estimation strategy

-Estimation driven in Section 2.3 provides us with the additive and ad-valorem measures of international transport costs (Equation (6)), that vary over time, product and origin country (i.e., tikt and Fikt).
-Starting from these values, for each additive and multiplicative cost component (by transport mode) we extract the pure transport cost measure by the mean of a time fixed effect.
+The estimation carried out in Section 2.3 provides us with the additive and ad-valorem measures of international transport costs (Equation (6)), which vary over time, product and origin country (i.e., tikt and Fikt).
+Starting from these values, for each additive and multiplicative cost component (by transport mode), we extract the pure transport cost measure by the mean of a time fixed effect.
 Precisely, we extract the changes over time in the pure transport cost dimension by assuming a composition of trade flows by country partner and product that is constant throughout the period, and equal to the one observed in 1974.
-We conduct the same analysis on a overall transport costs measure, built by agglomerating the two estimated components (additive and iceberg) in a unified measure of transport costs.
-The objective is to obtain six time series, all built as indices with the reference value 100 in 1974: Three time series for the unfitted transport costs measures
+We conduct the same analysis on an overall transport costs measure, built by combining the two estimated components (additive and iceberg) in a unified measure of transport costs.
+The objective is to obtain six time series, all built as indices with the reference value 100 in 1974: three time series for the unfitted transport costs measures

 rtadd,raw, rtadv,raw, rtc,raw